ltrucios/Framingham-Heart-Study/README.md

 # Framingham-Heart-Study
-In this case study I'm performing exploratory analysis and visualization of the Framingham-Heart-Study Dataset
+In this Case Study I'm performing Exploratory Analysis & Visualization of the Framingham-Heart-Study Dataset.
+My main objective with this work is to understand the trends of Systolic Blood Pressure levels.
+The Systolic Blood Pressure, measures the pressure in your arteries when your heart beats

 # Motivation
 The Framingham Heart Study is a long term prospective study of the etiology of cardiovascular disease among a population of free living subjects in the community of Framingham, Massachusetts.
 The Framingham Heart Study was a landmark study in epidemiology in that it was the first prospective study of cardiovascular disease and identified the concept of risk factors and their joint effects FHS Longitudinal Data Document.